frank038/Simple-Menu/README.md

 - pyqt5
 - python3 xdg

+Just launch this program with the command:
+./simplemenu.sh
+or
+python3 simplemenu.py

 Without compositing option enabled
 ![This is an image](https://github.com/frank038/Simple-Menu/blob/main/screenshot1.png)

-With compositing option enabled - the optional button for launching a menu editor is shown
+With compositing option enabled - the optional button for launching a menu editor (not included) is shown
 ![This is an image](https://github.com/frank038/Simple-Menu/blob/main/screenshot2.png)